mikeal/centerless/README.md

 * it has a `.read(offset, close)` interface.

 Input is also a view of data as a byte array.
-* it includes a representation of data as consistent representation of byte segments (but could be just a single segment).
+* it's a representation of data as a sequence of sized byte segments (but could be only one segment long).
 * which means you can do all kinds of generic functional programming on the array to build proofs.